tim-ts-chu/design-pattern/README.md

 3. Write program based on interface instead of implementation
 4. Loosen the coupling between objects
 5. Class should be open for expanding and close for protection of unchange part
-6. Depends on abstarct class instead of concrete class
+6. Depend on abstarct class instead of concrete class
-7. **Talk to intimate friends, not friend's friends**
+7. **Use object methods, not mehtod's mtheod**

 ### Example
 Because this pattern is quite simple, here only show the class diagram without using an example.